msberends/PhD_student_info/README.md

 #### ECCMID - European Congress of Clinical Microbiology and Infectious Diseases

 One of the most prestigious events in the field of clinical microbiology and infectious diseases is the **[European Congress of Clinical Microbiology and Infectious Diseases (ECCMID)](https://www.eccmid.org/)**.
 ECCMID is an annual congress that brings together experts, researchers, and professionals from around the world to discuss the latest advancements and breakthroughs in the field.
+It is always held in a European city.

 Participating in ECCMID offers invaluable opportunities for PhD students.
-Here's why you should consider attending and presenting your work at ECCMID:
+Here's why it's inportant to attend and present your work at ECCMID:

 - **Global Exposure**: ECCMID attracts a global audience, providing a platform to showcase your research to experts and peers from diverse backgrounds.